-- All pre-requisite modules must be passed before a student will be admitted to the next semester. - All disciplined-based compulsory modules required in a given year of study must be passed before the student may be promoted to the next level of study - For promotion into Study Level 2, a student must pass six (6) first year modules, including Pattern Technology I, Garment Technology I, Creative Design I and Garment Design and Development I. - For promotion into Study Level 3, a student must pass six (6) second year modules, including Pattern Technology 2, Garment Technology 2, Creative Design 2 and Garment Design and Development 2.
+- All pre-requisite modules must be passed before a student will be admitted to the next semester. - All disciplined-based compulsory modules (excluding IGE and FGE) required in a given year of study must be passed before the student may be promoted to the next level of study.

-Further to the above, a student must pass all the modules in Study Level I BEFORE he/she is permitted to register for any modules in Study Level 3.
-A student who fails a first semester discipline-based module leading to a module in the same disciplinary area in the second semester, must repeat the first semester module the following year before continuing to the relevant second semester module.
+In addition, a student must pass all the modules in Study Level I BEFORE he/she is permitted to register for any modules in Study Level 3.

 A student who fails an Institutional General Education or Faculty General Education module may repeat this module as soon as it is next available.
 If repeating a module causes a timetable clash, the student must first prioritize the compulsory modules.
-See Rule G3(I)(j).
+See Rule G3(1)(j).
 A student may not register for two modules that take place at the same time on the timetable.
 Students may choose from the available Institutional General Education and Faculty General Education modules according to the credit requirements of the course.